 Our introduction to Claire rings some alarm bells in contrast to Jason’s optimistic song.
 It is painfully evident they are not on the same wavelength and she comes across (at first) as somewhat unreasonable in her refusal to make room.
 Vocally the lengthy ‘go’ melismas are tricky to sing and require some vowel control.
-Given the largely patter nature of the song, it is difficult to make these moments of pure embellished singing not stand out.
+Given the largely patter nature of the song, it is important to avoid bringing out these moments of pure embellished singing too much.
 Claire is likely to be active throughout this song too and has to match her actions with her dialogue.

 b.3-4: Possible vamp if needed.

 b.60: Move the first semiquaver of the RH groups into the LH from beats 2-4.
 Similarly in bar 62 beat 4.

 b.61-62: There’s some awkwardness to navigate as the LH notes overlap the RH runs.